AtlasOfLivingAustralia/documentation/wiki/development/groovy&grails-guidelines.md

 grails.resources.adhoc.includes = ['/js/**', '/images/**', '/css/**','/plugins/**', '/vendor/**']
 ```

-* Don't remove the plain (not minified) version of your web/js library.
-Those are the ones that should be declared in your Resources file as they enable the app to be debuged and they will get minified and gzipped in PROD thanks to the resources plugin declaration above <a href="#Web_static_resources_(Resource_Plugin)"><i class="fa fa-arrow-up"></i></a>
+* Don't remove the plain (not minified) version from your web library.
+Those are the ones that should be declared in your Resources file as they enable debugging and they will get minified and gzipped in PROD thanks to the resources plugin declaration above <a href="#Web_static_resources_(Resource_Plugin)"><i class="fa fa-arrow-up"></i></a>

 * It helps to keep the version number of your libraries in the containing folder if they don't come with it as part of their file name (eg: jquery-2.0.1.js vs bootbox.js).
 Or you can just create a folder with the version number you are using.
 Eg:
 ```